HopHubProject/HopHub/README.md

 <img src="app/assets/images/hophub.png" />

-HopHub is a ride sharing platform that aims to simplify common commutes to and from events and thereby make the world a little bit better.
-No matter if you fill up your car, share a train ticket, arrive by bus, plan a bike tour or walk.
+HopHub is private ride coordination for events — no sign-up required.
+Post a ride offer or a ride request — no tracking, no third-party cookies — and HopHub matches them automatically and emails everyone when something fits, whether you're filling the car, sharing a train ticket, taking the bus, biking, or walking.

 This project is implemented using Ruby on Rails.